Economy of Cyprus: Economy in the government-controlled area

 The success of Cyprus in the economic sphere has been attributed, inter alia, to the adoption of a market-oriented economic system, the pursuance of sound macroeconomic policies by the government as well as the existence of a dynamic and flexible entrepreneurship and a highly educated labor force.
 Moreover, the economy benefited from the close cooperation between the public and private sectors.

 In the past 30 years, the economy has shifted from agriculture to light manufacturing and services.
 The services sector, including tourism, contributes almost 80% to GDP and employs more than 70% of the labor force.
 Industry and construction account for approximately one-fifth of GDP and labor, while agriculture is responsible for 2.1% of GDP and 8.5% of the labor force.
 Potatoes and citrus are the principal export crops.
 After robust growth rates in the 1980s (average annual growth was 6.1%), economic performance in the 1990s was mixed: real GDP growth was 9.7% in 1992, 1.7% in 1993, 6.0% in 1994, 6.0% in 1995, 1.9% in 1996 and 2.3% in 1997.
 This pattern underlined the economy's vulnerability to swings in tourist arrivals (i.e., to economic and political conditions in Cyprus, Western Europe, and the Middle East) and the need to diversify the economy.
 Declining competitiveness in tourism and especially in manufacturing are expected to act as a drag on growth until structural changes are effected.
 Overvaluation of the Cypriot pound prior to the adoption of the euro in 2008 had kept inflation in check.

 Trade is vital to the Cypriot economy — the island is not self-sufficient in food and until the recent offshore gas discoveries had few known natural resources – and the trade deficit continues to grow.
 Cyprus must import fuels, most raw materials, heavy machinery, and transportation equipment.
 More than 50% of its trade is with the rest of the European Union, especially Greece and the United Kingdom, while the Middle East receives 20% of exports.
 In 1991, Cyprus introduced a value-added tax (VAT), which is at 19% as of 13 January 2014.
 Cyprus ratified the new world trade agreement (General Agreement on Tariffs and Trade, GATT) in 1995 and began implementing it fully on 1 January 1996.
-EU accession negotiations started on 31 March 1998, and concluded when Cyprus joined the organization as a full member in 2004.
+European Union accession negotiations started on 31 March 1998, and concluded when Cyprus joined the European Union as a full member in 2004.